BIKES YOU’VE NEVER SEEN BEFORE: 1970 GARELLI TIGER CROSS MK 1

 The first Tiger Cross machine were pedal equipped, off-road versions, of the Garelli Rekord moped.
 The Mark 1 Tiger is identifiable by its solid black stripe, which goes all the way to the bottom of the tank and also the polished aluminum engine casings.
 There is also an intermediate version, jokingly called the Mark 1.5, that saw an earlier paint scheme and engine casings married to the later forks.
 The Mark 2 version had black engine casings, a yellow stripe below the black one on the tank and a more stylish seat.

-Later models also featured painted mudguards rather than the stainless steel items.
-Due to the crossover of parts from various models no particular date it is hard to date the later version of the Tiger Cross, but they were still coming out with new versions as late as 1976.
-The late model Garelli Tiger Cross K had matt black and red paint job, high-rise front mudguard and black painted exhaust system.
+Later models also plastic fenders rather than the stainless steel items.
+Due to the crossover of parts from various models, it is hard to date the later version of the Tiger Cross, but they were still coming out with new versions as late as 1976.
+The late model Garelli Tiger Cross K had matte black and red paint job, high-rise front fender and black painted exhaust system.

 The Garelli factory closed its doors in 1987, but was acquired by New Garelli S.p.A., owned by Paolo Berlusconi, brother to Italy’s former prime minister Silvio Berlusconi.
 Paulo was imprisoned for fraud in some other business dealings and Garelli closed, but was revived in 2018 to make electric bicycles and Ruckus-style electric motorcycles.
 You can see them at www.garelli.com.